flomesh-io/pipy/test/README.md

 This test demonstrates how Pipy can be used to inspect Dubbo traffic and act as a REST-to-Dubbo converter where Dubbo providers are exposed as RESTful services speaking JSON.

-## 015 xml
+## 016 xml

-This test shows how XML documents can be formatted with indentations after being decoded and then encoded as they pass through XML codec modules.
+This test shows how XML documents can be transformed into JSON after being decoded first as XML and then encoded as JSON while they pass through XML/JSON codec modules.